Nyack, New York: Geography

 According to the United States Census Bureau, the village has a total area of 1.6 sqmi, of which 0.8 sqmi is land and 0.8 sqmi (51.88%) is water.

 Nyack is on the west bank of the Hudson River, north of the Tappan Zee Bridge.
 The village is also home to Hook Mountain and has hilly terrain, especially along the shore of the river.
+Directly across the river from Nyack is the village of Sleepy Hollow in New York's Westchester County.